‘The sky’s the limit’ for NBA draft mystery man Frank Ntilikina

 Ntilikina is already well known in his home country.
 “Frank Ntilikina, clone de Tony Parker?” asked one recent article in the French publication L’Equipe.
 Any comparison to Parker — the four-time NBA champion and the 28th overall pick in 2001, is premature for a player who hasn’t even suited up in an NBA Summer League game yet.
 But those around Ntilikina believe he has the physical tools, drive and intellect to one day be in the same conversation as his point guard countryman.

-“He shows flashes that he be a really good player and he has the talent,” Slaughter says.
+“He shows us flashes that he can be a really good player and he has the talent,” Slaughter says.
 “He just needs to get in the NBA and get in a system and work with the coaches and on his body.
-The sky's the limit for him.”
+The sky’s the limit for him.”

 Whether it’s the New York Knicks, the Dallas Mavericks, or another team with a first-round pick, Ntilikina will get the opportunity to live the NBA life in a few days.
 Just how he got to this point, though, is a testament to the will of his family and the singular focus that talent evaluators say is increasingly rare among today’s young players.
 When he does start playing in the big leagues, he will be a popular pick for many peoples fantasy basketball (https://www.fanduel.com/fantasy-basketball) teams.